raywa04/CS4348-Project1/develog.md

 - Write log entries to a file in the format YYYY-MM-DD HH:MM [ACTION] MESSAGE.
 - Handle the "QUIT" command to stop logging.

-### **Implementation Steps:**
-- Add a list in mem.py to represent multiple memory locations.
-- Add new commands in mem.py to handle load and store.
-- Update cpu.py to send these new commands and handle their responses.